embeddings-benchmark/mteb/docs/adding_a_benchmark.md

 3) Run a representative set of models on benchmark and submit the results you do this by
 <!-- TODO: we should probably create seperate page for how to submit results -->
-1. Open a PR in https://hf.co/datasets/mteb/results with:
+1. Open a PR on the result [repository](https://github.com/embeddings-benchmark/results) with:
 - All results added in existing model folders or new folders
 - Updated paths.json (see snippet results.py)
 <!-- TODO: ^check if this is still required, if so we should probably update it, if not we should remove it once the new leaderboard is lie -->